 As our final verdict on the Kai 4, this fighting stick does seem pretty good.
 The buttons feel very quick and responsive however, end up getting on the noisier side of things.
 Moreover, there is no headphone jack on this stick which is disappointing considering the price.
 Despite that, Kai 4 is commonly seen and used in pro tournaments for a good reason.
 It is not as expensive as some of its counterparts and it gets the basic job done for the most part.

 - Joystick can be switched to work as a D-Pad

 - Xinput driver recognizes it as Xbox controller

 - PS4 and Xbox controller must be connected when gaming on console

 Compatibility: PS4, PS4, Xbox 360, Xbox One/S, PC, Nintendo Switch | Hardware: Stock buttons and joystick | Modding capability: Yes

 This brick-like fighting stick is not as flashy and colorful as the rest.
-But it’s popularity boils down to the cheap price, easy moddings, and compatibility with almost all major platforms.
-The Mayflash F300 may very well be one of the most suitable choices for the entry level arcade enthusiasts looking to play these games the right way.
+But its popularity boils down to the cheap price, easy mods, and compatibility with almost all major platforms.
+The Mayflash F300 may very well be one of the most suitable choices for entry-level arcade enthusiasts looking to play these games the right way.

 The F300 is widely compatible with a huge number of platforms and it works okay with them.
 However, it requires a PS4 or Xbox controller to be plugged in the corresponding console before it can be used.
-This can become a bit of a drag but the F300 was expected to slack off in some areas as it is an entry leveled stick.
+This can become a bit of a drag but the F300 was expected to slack off in some areas as it is an entry-level stick.
 The F300 is easily moddable and can be done so by unscrewing the back panel.
-Mayflash made sure this was a walk in the part since Sanwa Deshi compatibility was their biggest selling point.
+Mayflash made sure this was a walk-in part since Sanwa Deshi compatibility was their biggest selling point.

 5. MoPei PXN Arcade Fight Stick